Probabilistic Energy Management for Building Climate Comfort in Smart Thermal Grids with Seasonal Storage Systems: Energy Management Problem

 \subsection{Move-Blocking Scheme}

-The proposed system dynamics \eqref{imb} for each agent \ifarxiv $i = 1, 2, \cdots, N\,$, \else $i$ \fi represents a system where the building climate comfort systems \eqref{QB} have an hourly-based operation and typically day-ahead planning compared to the ATES system \eqref{atesi} that is based on a seasonal variation of desired optimal operation.
-This leads to a problem formulation \eqref{opt_multiagent} that is sensitive w.r.t. the prediction horizon length.
-Using a fixed prediction horizon length, e.g. least common multiple of these two systems, may turn out to be computationally prohibitive however also necessary in order to represent ATES interaction dynamics.
+The proposed system dynamics in \eqref{imb} for each agent $i$ consists of a BCC system dynamics \eqref{QB} with typically an hourly-based operation, and an ATES system \eqref{atesi} that is based on a seasonal variation of desired optimal operation.
+This leads to a control problem that is sensitive w.r.t. the prediction horizon length, e.g., \eqref{opt_agent} and \eqref{opt_multiagent}.
+Using a fixed prediction horizon length, e.g., least common multiple of these two systems, may turn out to be computationally prohibitive, however, also necessary in order to represent ATES interaction dynamics.
 We therefore aim to formulate a move-blocking strategy to reduce the number of control variables.